avaneev/prvhash/README.md

 this applies to other structuring (parallel, daisy-chained, fused, multiple hashwords).
-The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via a XOR operation; this obviously has a speed impact.
+The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation; this obviously has a speed impact.

-So, the basic PRNG with at least some security would be as follows (XOR two adjacent outputs to produce a single "compressed" PRNG output):
+So, the basic PRNG with some, currently not hard-proven, security is as follows (XOR two adjacent outputs to produce a single "compressed" PRNG output):

 ```
 		v = prvhash_core64( &Seed, &lcg, &Hash );